Infused Water: Make Your H2O More Interesting 0

 Red: These foods are usually high in Lycopene, Ellagic Acid, Quercetin, and Hesperidin.
 In simpler terms, these are all nutrients that lower your blood pressure, reduce tumor growth, and can support joint tissue for those with arthritis, among other things.

 Just a few of the red foods that will nourish your body include: Beets, Cherries, Cranberries, Papaya, Red Apples, Red Grapes, Red Onions, Rhubarb, Tomatoes.

-Orange/Yellow: Foods of a yellow or orange shade are usually high in Beta-Carotene, Zeaxanthin, Flavonoids, Lycopene, Potassium, and Vitamin C, which are nutrients that aid in preventing age-related macula degeneration (loss of vision) and prostate cancer.
-These nutrients also work together to lower cholesterol and blood pressure, aid in building healthy bones and joints, and promote collagen growth, which are all visible changes you will notice in your body.
+Orange/Yellow: Foods of a yellow or orange shade are usually high in Beta-Carotene, Zeaxanthin, Flavonoids, Lycopene, Potassium, and Vitamin C, which are nutrients that aid in preventing age-related macula degeneration (loss of vision) These nutrients also work together to lower cholesterol and blood pressure, aid in building healthy bones and joints, and promote collagen growth, which are all visible changes you will notice in your body.